codeoverflow-org/chatoverflow/README.md

     Site note: The run configurations contain a lot of sbt commands and presets for plugin development.
 You will probably never need more.
 Brief documentation can be found in the main build.sbt file.

 12. Select the run configuration `Fetch plugins (sbt fetch)` and execute it.
 A file named `plugins.sbt` should be generated, containing all references to plugins and the api project.
-13. Use sbt reload (the refresh icon in the upper left corner of the sbt window) to reload the hole project.
+13. Use sbt reload (the refresh icon in the upper left corner of the sbt window, opened e.g. by View -> Tool Windows -> SBT) to reload the whole project.
 Now, the child projects should be recognized correctly.
 14. Have a look at the application run configurations.
 Do they have an red X?
 Then they are broken.
-Click on `Edit configurations` and select `root` as module.
+Click on `Edit configurations` and select `root` as module ("Use classpath as module").
 Now, they should be happy.
 15. Execute the run configuration `[Advanced] Full Reload and Run ChatOverflow` (and pray).
 This is only needed for the first startup and when you create a new plugin!

     * A lot happens now.
 First, all target folders and the build environment is cleaned.
     * Then, the project is freshly build and all plugins are fetched.
 The plugins.sbt file is generated.
-Then, the hole build environment is reloaded.
+Then, the whole build environment is reloaded.
     * Next, all plugin versions and the api version are printed for debug reasons.
     * Last, all plugins compiled code is packaged into several .JAR-Archives and copied to the `plugins`-folder.
     * Everything is set up, and the chat overflow framework is executed.
 It checks the plugin folder and tries to load the plugins.
 Done!